 “Have you ever had the feeling that you’ve been here before and yet everyone tells you that you can’t have been?
 Or perhaps you’ve felt that this has all happened to me before just like it’s happening now, and I know what’s going to happen next.
 Well, a lot of people do get those sensations and nobody can yet explain them . . .”

-So began the first episode of the first Timeslip story (‘The Wrong End of Time’) on Monday 28 September 1970, introduced by Peter Fairley, a science correspondent for ITN Television.
+So began the first episode of the first Timeslip story (‘The Wrong End of Time’) which was broadcast on Monday 28 September 1970 and introduced by Peter Fairley, a science correspondent for ITN Television.

-Part adventure story, part puzzle and part horror story, this intelligent series told the tale of Liz Skinner and Simon Randall in four separate stories.
+Part adventure story, part puzzle and part horror story, this intelligent series told the tale of Liz Skinner (Cheryl Burfield) and Simon Randall (Spencer Banks) in four separate stories.

-Liz and Simon were two children who found a time barrier that enabled them to travel into their own past and future.
+Liz and Simon found a time barrier that enabled them to travel into their own past and future.
 In this way, they were able to help others, while constantly exposing themselves to danger.

 The invisible time barrier was at a deserted naval station in the village of St Oswald, which had been run in 1940 by Commander Charles Traynor (Denis Quilley).